accuknox/help/docs/integrations/rh-playbook.md

 As a next step, you can expect an email from the support team and can further schedule a demo call to understand and try the platform.

-## Case 3: Onboard Openshift clusters to the Accuknox platform
+## Case 3: Onboard Openshift clusters to the AccuKnox platform

 **Step 1**: Go to [https://catalog.redhat.com](https://catalog.redhat.com/).
 From the drop-down select "Software" and search "Accuknox".
 From the search results, select the below one.